FREQUENTLY ASKED QUESTIONS

 Q: What is Quino El Guardian's departure and return schedule?

-A: This is available under each destination under "Things You Need to Know".
+A: This is available under each destination's "Things You Need to Know" page.
 It is also included in the "Know Before You Go" document for each destination.

 Q: Any special travel documents required?